 As noted earlier, net position may serve over time as a useful indicator of HRSD's financial position.
-Total assets and deferred outflows of resources exceeded total liabilities and deferred inflows of resources by \$1,059.5 million at June 30, 2022 and by \$950.8 million at June 30, 2021.
+Total assets and deferred outflows of resources exceeded total liabilities and deferred inflows of resources by \$1.18 billion at June 30, 2023 and by \$1.06 billion at June 30, 2022.

-By far, the largest portion of HRSD's net position (78.6 percent and 81.6 percent at June 30, 2022 and 2021, respectively) reflects its net investment in capital assets (e.g. land, buildings, machinery and equipment) less any related debt used to acquire those assets still outstanding, net of unspent bond proceeds.
-HRSD uses these capital assets to provide services to its customers; consequently, these assets are not available for future spending.
+By far, the largest portion of HRSD's net position (83.4 percent and 78.6 percent at June 30, 2023 and 2022, respectively) reflects its net investment in capital assets (e.g. land, buildings, machinery and equipment) less any related debt used to acquire those assets still outstanding.
+HRSD uses these capital assets to provide services to its customers.
+Consequently, these assets are not available for future spending.
 Although HRSD's net investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, because the capital assets themselves cannot be liquidated to reduce these liabilities.